impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 I didn't need any semi-colons in order for the case statement or the function to work, and Both the case statement and the function itself required separate "end" lines.

-I post [a StackExchange question](https://unix.stackexchange.com/questions/716957/fish-shell-whats-wrong-with-this-syntax), and eventually I get an answer: since my function is defined inside a string, my reference to $myVar should really be a reference to "\$myVar":
+I post [a StackExchange question](https://unix.stackexchange.com/questions/716957/fish-shell-whats-wrong-with-this-syntax){:target="_blank" rel="noopener"}, and eventually I get an answer: since my function is defined inside a string, my reference to $myVar should really be a reference to "\$myVar":

 <p style="text-align: center">
   <img src="/assets/images/screenshot-13mar2023-843am.png" width="50%" style="border: 1px solid black; padding: 0.5em">